Dissertation in Music

 - Full Year

 The dissertation should show an appropriate command of ethnomusicological theory and the relevant literature, as well as the capacity to apply this to the topic in question.
-Students should also demonstrate an understanding of their regional specialization.
+This will normally relate to the "major region" , but may instead deal with a theoretical or comparative topic.

 Objectives and learning outcomes of the course